neatodev/CityLauncher/README.md

 Once you're happy with your settings, you can skip the launcher entirely by using the `-nolauncher` launch option.

-- On *EGS* you can add this under Settings->Arkham Asylum->Additional Command Line Arguments.
+- On *EGS* you can add this under Settings->Arkham City->Additional Command Line Arguments.
 - On *GOG GALAXY* Customize->Manage Installation->Configure, enable Launch parameters, select Duplicate.
 It should be added under Additional executables.
 - If you use a shortcut in Windows, right click->Properties->Shortcut and add it at the end of Target.
 - Not necessary for *Steam*, which already has built-in launcher skipping for this game.